simeononsecurity/simeononsecurity.ch/content/articles/windows-hardening-best-practices-secure-windows-10-windows-11/index.en.md

 1. **Check Antivirus Status**: First, check the status of Microsoft Defender Antivirus on your system.
 Open the **Windows Security app** by clicking on the Start menu, searching for "Windows Security," and selecting the app from the search results.
 Once the app opens, navigate to the **"Virus & threat protection"** section to verify the status of Microsoft Defender Antivirus.
 It should be **enabled** by default on a fresh installation of Windows 11.

 2. **Enable Real-Time Protection**: In the Windows Security app, make sure that **real-time protection** is enabled for Microsoft Defender Antivirus.
 Real-time protection continuously monitors your system for malware and other malicious activities, providing **immediate response** and **blocking threats** in real-time.
-If real-time protection is not enabled, click on the **toggle switch** to enable it.
+If real-time protection isn't enabled, click on the **toggle switch** to enable it.

 3. **Update Definitions**: Regularly updating the **virus definitions** is crucial to ensure that Microsoft Defender Antivirus can detect and protect against the latest threats.
 In the Windows Security app, navigate to the **"Virus & threat protection"** section and click on the **"Check for updates"** button to update the antivirus definitions.
 This process ensures that your system is equipped with the **latest signatures** and **detection capabilities**.